Will-1-Am/SwiftUI100/Project11/Project11_2C/README.md

 # Project11 - Bookworm - Challenge 2

-Build a multi-screen app for ordering cupcakes, using forms validation and sending and receiving the order data via the internet.
+Build an app to track which books you’ve read and what you thought of them using CoreData, a star rating widget and the @Binding property wrapper.

 Challenge 2 - Modify ContentView so that books rated as 1 star have their name shown in red.